linuxdeepin/deepin-manual/manual-assets/professional/deepin-album/en_US/index.md

 ### Rename Albums

 1. On the Albums interface, right-click the album to be renamed and select **Rename**.
-2. Enter the album name and press the **Enter** key on the keyboard or click the blank area of the interface.
+2. Enter the album name and press the **Enter** key on the keyboard, or click the blank area of the interface.

 ### Export Albums